joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 });
 ```

 Notice how we use an inner join.
-This is because we want to get the course name, not the course code.
+This is because we want to get the course name.
+If we did not have this we would just have to display the course code (this would not mean much to an end user).

-2. Now we have injected the data into the view, we need to display it.
+Now we have injected the data into the view, we need to display it.
 Open the `views/students.ejs` file.
 The great thing about EJS is that we can use JavaScript in our views.
 This means we can use loops to iterate over our data.
-For example we can use the following code to iterate over our students array and out put a table row for each student:
+For example we can use the following code to iterate over our students array and out output a table row for each student:

 ```html
 <% students.forEach(student=> { %>